suitenumerique/hackdays2025/submissions/handi-access/README.md

 - Error page title: Having clear page titles makes navigation and page identification easier and, most importantly, makes the user experience more efficient.
 - Lang attribute: Screen readers use this information to determine the pronunciation of text.
 Without this attribute, a screen reader might pronounce French with an English accent.
 This also helps search engines index content.
 Translation tools can more easily identify the source language and suggest translations.
 - Drop down menus: The selection made in dropdown menus must be announced to screen readers.
+- Decorative icons must be hidden in order to not be read by screen readers
+- Navigation: use list enable the capacity to count the number of element in the navigation menu

 ## Next Steps
 - Continue to implement accessibility issues !